 In most cases, the right place for you to put your equalizer, exciter or compressor, that allows Mid-Side (M/S) processing, is the master bus.
 The reason for that is because all of your audio signals are summed together into the master bus.
 It goes without saying that in most cases you will have some instruments like bass, kick drum and snare positioned in the center.
 Instruments like guitar or synth leads are on the sides.

 To start with the demonstration and present the changes in the overall stereo image I will apply this technique on the track previously made in SoundBridge.

 The plugin unit that I have chosen for this demonstration is Bx_Control by Brainworx.
 It is a relatively simple plugin in which I can show you the difference between mid, side and full stereo signals.
 Let’s begin by placing it on the master buss channel rack within SoundBridge.

 You will notice the red arrow pointing to the Stereo width knob.
-This knob actually controls how much of stereo widening would be applied to the overall signal (balance between the MID and SIDE parts of the signal).
-When you open the plug in this parameter is set to 100 % and if it remains unchanged it doesn’t affect the signal.
+This knob actually controls how much of stereo widening will be applied to the overall signal.
+Of course, if it remains unchanged it doesn’t affect the signal.
 But moving it to the right, you will start to hear the mentioned effect.
-I am of the opinion that the sweet spot in this case would be around 200 %, because pushing it more could ruin the entire mix by bringing some of the instruments side signal to extreme, and this is something that I certainly don’t want to happen.
+I am of the opinion that the sweet spot in this case would be around 200 %.
+Pushing it more could ruin the entire mix by bringing some of the instruments side signal to extreme.
+This is something that I certainly don’t want to happen.

 ~ Bx_control bypassed